-• Support for a cluster environment
+Support for a cluster environment

-The XVM Volume Manager supports a cluster environment, providing an image of the XVM devices across all nodes in a cluster and allowing for administration of XVM devices from any node in the cluster.
-Disks within a cluster can be assigned dynamically to the entire cluster or to individual nodes within the cluster, as local volumes.
+Under IRIX, the XVM Volume Manager supports a cluster environment, providing an image of the XVM devices across all nodes in a cluster and allowing for administration of XVM devices from any node in the cluster.
+Disks within a cluster can be assigned dynamically to the entire cluster or to individual nodes within the cluster, as local volumes.(SGI ProPack does not currently support SGI's CXFS cluster environment.)